 The PDF can be found on Ugo Mellone’s website.

 The satellite tracking project continues in Southern Italy this year.
 Three juvenile Short-toed Eagles were tagged with transmitters in Regional Park Gallipoli Cognato /map/.
-The project is being managed by Giuseppe Lucia and Ugo Mellone (University of Alicante).
+The project is managed by Giuseppe Lucia and Ugo Mellone (University of Alicante).
 Maps with the tracks are available on the Regional Park Gallipoli Cognato website.

 New satellite tracking project has started in Southern Italy this summer.
 Two juvenile Short-toed Eagles were tagged with transmitters in Regional Park Gallipoli Cognato /map/.
 The project is being coordinated by Ugo Mellone.
 Maps with the tracks are available on the Regional Park Gallipoli Cognato website.